Contact Us

 Age, Breed & Timeline Considerations

-The Australian Labradoodle is a beloved breed known for its friendly temperament, intelligence, and hypoallergenic coat.
-Prospective owners should consider the weight of their future companion, as this directly impacts lifestyle, care, and suitability for different living environments.
-Australian Labradoodles come in several size categories, each with its own weight range and growth patterns.
+The Australian Labradoodle is a beloved breed known for its friendly temperament, intelligence and allergy-friendly coat.
+Prospective owners should consider the weight of their future companion, since Australian Labradoodle sizes can impact lifestyle, care needs and suitability for different living environments.
+Australian Labradoodles come in several size categories, each with its own weight range and growth pattern.

 Size Categories and Weight Ranges Australian Labradoodle Sizes & Weight Guide

-Australian Labradoodles are generally classified into three main size categories: Miniature, Medium and Standard.
-Some breeders also recognize a “Micro” size, but the three primary sizes are most common.
+Australian Labradoodle sizes are generally classified into three main categories: Miniature, Medium and Standard.
+Some breeders also recognize a Micro or Petite size, but the three primary Australian Labradoodle sizes are most common.

-• Miniature Australian Labradoodle: Typically weighs between 15 and 30 pounds (7–13 kg) and stands about 13 to 16 inches tall at the shoulder.
-This size is ideal for those seeking a smaller companion, suitable for apartments or smaller homes.
-Some sources further narrow the range to 15–25 pounds, but most agree on the upper limit of 30 pounds.
+• Miniature Australian Labradoodle: Typically weighs between 15 and 30 pounds and stands about 13 to 16 inches tall at the shoulder.
+This size is ideal for families seeking a smaller companion suited for apartments or smaller homes.
+Some sources narrow the range to 15–25 pounds, though many include dogs up to 30 pounds.

-• Medium Australian Labradoodle: Weighs between 30 and 50 pounds (13–20 kg), with a height of 17 to 20 inches at the shoulder.
-This size strikes a balance between manageability and robustness, making it a popular choice for families.
+• Medium Australian Labradoodle: Typically weighs between 30 and 50 pounds, with a height of 17 to 20 inches at the shoulder.
+This size offers a balance between manageability and sturdiness, making it a popular choice for families.

-• Standard Australian Labradoodle: The largest of the breed, weighing between 50 and 70 pounds (23–32 kg) and standing 21 to 24 inches tall at the shoulder.
-Standard Labradoodles are suited for active households with more space.
+• Standard Australian Labradoodle: The largest of the common Australian Labradoodle sizes, typically weighing between 50 and 70 pounds and standing 21 to 24 inches tall at the shoulder.
+Standard Labradoodles are often well-suited for active households with more space.

-*Some Australian Labradoodles are “Micro” or “Petite” size, weighing 8–14 pounds, but this is less common.
+*Some Australian Labradoodles are Micro or Petite size, weighing around 8–14 pounds, but this size is less common.

 How Big Do Australian Labradoodles Get?

-Australian Labradoodles grow rapidly during their first 6 months, often reaching about half of their adult weight by this age.
-Miniature and Medium Labradoodles tend to mature faster, usually reaching their full adult size by 11 to 13 months.
-Standard Labradoodles may take a bit longer, typically plateauing in weight between 12.5 and 16 months and continuing to fill out until around 18 months.
+Australian Labradoodles grow quickly during their first 6 months, often reaching about half of their adult weight by this age.
+Miniature and Medium Labradoodles tend to mature faster, usually reaching full adult size by 11 to 13 months.
+Standard Labradoodles may take longer, often plateauing in weight between 12.5 and 16 months while continuing to fill out until around 18 months.
+Understanding Australian Labradoodle sizes can help families plan for feeding, exercise, grooming and living space as their puppy grows.

 Australian Labradoodle Size Chart